 To learn more about this book, click the link below.
 Please note that if you purchase an item from Amazon, they give us a small referral fee.
 (This helps pay for site hosting costs, thus allowing us to keep everything free for site visitors!)

 We love Marjorie Priceman's illustrations.
 Everyone does!
 In fact, several have won Caldecott Awards (the most prestigious award in children's literature).
-If you enjoy this book, be sure to check our other books by Marjorie Priceman.
+Be sure to check our other books by Marjorie Priceman.